foundriesio/docs/source/user-guide/custom-sota-client.rst

 .. _ug-custom-sota-client:

-Customizing Over The Air Updates
+Customizing Over the Air Updates
 ================================

 By default, Secure Over The Air update (SOTA), operates as a daemon process (:ref:`ref-aktualizr-lite`) which